 How to make a mix for best results

 Mixing is easy and it pretty much tells you on the back of the jar a ratio for your area.
 But what I’ve found to be a good mix with great results is use this mix here.

 You will need a sprayer that will take at least a gallon.
-These battery sprayers are just perfect for post-emergent sprays and especially if you’ve got a large grassed area to look after.
+One of these from our list of the best backpack sprayers are just perfect for post-emergent sprays and especially if you’ve got a large grassed area to look after.